opendocsg/slw-judgments-backfill/2017_SGHC_45/report.md

 81     With respect to the First Defence, the adjudicator recognised at [49] of the adjudication determination that Metropole “had argued that s 5 of the Act clearly stated that payment is only when work is carried out or when goods and services are supplied”.

 82     With respect to the Second Defence, the adjudicator found that Metropole was seeking to raise an additional reason for withholding payment which was not found in the payment response.
 He was therefore entitled – an indeed obliged – to disregard it by virtue of the bar in s 15(3) of the Act.
-It cannot then be said that he had breached the rules of natural justice in failing to address the Second Defence (see _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ [2008] SGHC 159 at [55], which was affirmed on appeal in _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ [2010] 1 SLR 658 at [23]).
+It cannot then be said that he had breached the rules of natural justice in failing to address the Second Defence (see _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ <span class="citation">[2008] SGHC 159</span> at [55], which was affirmed on appeal in _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ <span class="citation">[2010] 1 SLR 658</span> at [23]).

 83     Neither can it be said that the Second Defence does no more than raise a patent error.
 Metropole has not pointed me to any discrepancy in the documents before the adjudicator which would justify characterising the Second Defence as raising a patent error.
 It is like any other defence which Metropole sought to advance in favour of its case.
 The adjudicator was correct to apply the s 15(3) bar to it.
 This argument is therefore entirely without merit.